alichte/fantasy-football-ai-assistant/README.md

-# Fantasy Football AI Assisttant
+# Fantasy Football AI Assistant

 ## What Can It Do?
 Tired of having to sort through multiple different ESPN Fantast Football leagues, doing the same tedious tasks every day?
 Me too.